 Four weeks ago I welcomed your speech in Finglas as a helpful outline of your government's position on a range of issues affecting the peace process.
-In this speech you correctly pointed out that as Taoiseach your responsibility extends to the entire Irish nation.
+In this speech you correctly pointed that as Taoiseach your responsibility extends to the entire Irish nation.
 This includes those who vote for Sinn Fein.
 I would, therefore, urge you to act on the logic of this comment and to accept the decision of the people as expressed through the ballot box.
-If the rights of process on the basis of our electoral mandate, that is, on the same basis as every other
+If the rights of our voters are to be accepted, then Sinn Fein must be allowed to participate in the political process on the basis of our electoral mandate, that is, on the same basis as every other political party.

-The most obvious lesson of the last 25 years, one which was disastrously emphasised over the 18 months of the IRA cessation, is that exclusion and marginalisation do not work.
+The most obvious lesson of the last 25 years, one which was disastrously emphasised over the 18 months of the iRA cessation, is that exclusion and marginalisation do not work.
 Progress came through dialogue, even where this was contrary to established practice.
 What is required now is a process based on democratic dialogue, on inclusion and equality.